samuely99/Game-Software-Projects/README.md

 - ### Mines
   - Players take turns selecting spaces trying to avoid the mines
+  - Playes may select up to two spaces before the turn changes
+  - The player can also select just one space and end their turn
   - Player to not select a mine wins